tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_7.md

 weight: 1.7
 ---

 ## API Blueprint

 Just as Swagger defines a spec for describing a REST API, API Blueprint is another spec (which you can [read here](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md)).
 If you describe your API with this blueprint, then different tools can read and display the information.

 The API Blueprint spec is written in a Markdown-flavored syntax.
-It's not normal Markdown, but it has a lot of the same Markdown syntax.
-You have to describe your API using the API Blueprint schema in order for various tools to parse it.
+It's not normal Markdown, but it has a lot of the same, familiar Markdown syntax.
+However, the blueprint is clearly a very specific schema that is either valid or not valid based on the element names, order, spacing, and other details.
+In this way, it's not nearly as flexible or forgiving as pure Markdown.

-## Sample Blueprint
+## Sample blueprint

 Here's a sample blueprint to give you an idea of the syntax: